benreynwar/fusesoc_generators/README.rst

 Super Elaboration
 -----------------
-To be able to detect which generic parameters a given module uses, fusesoc_generators runs all the files through `ghdl` and requires that generators that need to know their generics must add logging into their source that outputs the generics used.
-In this way the generics can be extracted by parsing the output of `ghdl`.
+To be able to detect which generic parameters a given module uses, fusesoc_generators runs all the files through ghdl and requires that generators that need to know their generics must add logging into their source that outputs the generics used.
+In this way the generics can be extracted by parsing the output of ghdl.

 FIXME: Give an example here of what the source file would look like for the compiled memory example.